Garlic Confit and Garlic Oil

 Step Two: Add Garlic and Simmer

 Place the peeled garlic in a medium saucepan.
 Then pour oil over the garlic; enough to cover it.
-Stir the olive oil and garlic to ensure all the garlic is coated.
+Stir the olive oil and garlic.
+This ensures all the garlic is coated.

 Step Three: Cool, Store, and Refrigerate

-Once the garlic is done, turn off the heat but allow the pan to sit on the burner until it’s completely cooled.
-Next place the garlic confit in a jar and refrigerate.
+Is your garlic ready?
+Great!
+Turn off the heat.
+Keep the pan on the burner until it’s completely cooled.
+Next, place the garlic confit in a jar and refrigerate.

 Storage Tips

 Store the confit in the fridge in its oil.
 It will keep up to 2 months if stored properly.
-Add this roasted garlic to your favorite dishes, and you won’t have to worry about storing it because it will be gone much sooner than that.
+Add this roasted garlic to your favorite dishes, and you won’t have to worry about storing it because it will be gone in no time.

 Finding Peeled Garlic